andr1chkol/minigit/README.md

 ## Project Goal

 The goal of this project was to deepen my Java Core knowledge, apply it in practice, and better understand the structure and internal workflow of Git-like version control systems.

+## Requirements

+- Java 21 or newer
+- Gradle Wrapper included in the repository